DanielMaurer02/Document-AI/README.md

 #### `__init__(host="localhost", port=8008, collection_name="rag")`
 Initialize the DocumentAI instance with ChromaDB connection parameters.

-#### `add_documents(file_path: str | list[str])`
+#### `add_documents(file_path: str | list[str], force_readd: bool = False)`
-Add one or more PDF documents to the vector database.
+Add one or more PDF documents to the vector database with automatic duplicate detection.
 Documents are:
+1. Checked for duplicates using BLAKE2b file hashing
+2. Skipped if already processed (unless `force_readd=True`)
-1. Converted to markdown using Docling
+3. Converted to markdown using Docling
-2. Split into semantic chunks
+4. Split into semantic chunks
-3. Embedded using multilingual embeddings
+5. Embedded using multilingual embeddings
-4. Stored in ChromaDB with metadata
+6. Stored in ChromaDB with metadata including file hash

 #### `query(query: str) -> str`
 Execute a query against the document collection: